Lac-Brome Museum

 Knowlton

-The Lac-Brome Museum, formerly the Brome County Historical Society, was founded in 1897.
+The Lac-Brome Museum, operated by the Brome County Historical Society, was founded in 1897.
 Housed in seven historic buildings, the Museum is a treasure trove of history, with exhibition galleries and an archives centre that tell the stories of the Abenaki, the first Loyalist families to settle in the area, the region’s social and economic development and military life in the former Brome County.

 The Museum collection boasts two extremely rare objects: a Fokker DVII biplane dating back to World War I, and the Paul Holland Knowlton House built in 1815.